Private School Satellite Program

 The PSP provides assistance in selecting curriculum.
 However, families are responsible for choosing and purchasing their students’ curriculum.

-PSP tuition is non-refundable once the semester begins.
+PSP tuition is non-refundable once the school year begins.

 The PSP offers standardized testing every spring.